 October 28 – November 3, 2019

-Marketing plays a critical role that in tourism development.
-Learn basic promotional techniques that can help effectively raise awareness of a new or existing tourism product or destination.
+This course introduces the travel trade landscape, and the strategic role that marketing plays in tourism development.
+Participants will learn basic promotional techniques, with an emphasis on social media, that can help to effectively sell a new or existing tourism product or destination.

 November 4 – November 10, 2019

 Outstanding customer service is the sign of a thriving tourism workforce.
 This course examines both sides of the workforce equation: developing training and management in the tourism sector and creating a customer service culture that sets your community apart.

 The focus of this course is on cultural heritage event management, including industry best practices around research, design, planning, coordination and evaluation.

 As a global leader in tourism education and research, the George Washington University International Institute of Tourism Studies has been guiding businesses, communities, governments and nonprofits toward sustainability for thirty years.
 The Institute advances critical industry issues through thought leadership and research, and we offer professional-level certificate programs, courses and workshops in destination management and cultural heritage tourism.